UNIVERSITY OF MICHIGAN

 So, on this 10th day of the 10th month of the 10th year of the 21st century, I felt it was time to share a few of these facts with Michigan Football fans like you.

 PLEASE NOTE: We are still making every game available (at cost) with radio audio from the Michigan Sports Network produced by IMG, perfectly synced with the TV video.
 Each game is edited with Final Cut software on a Mac Book Pro and all home games feature lots of local color, tailgating and the marching bands.
 Since 2001, we have nearly every game, and beginning with the 2010 season, the halftime band shows are also included.
 They make excellent keepsakes for any Michigan fan and great gifts for anyone for whom a particular game might be especially significant.
 Remember that these DVDís are not for duplication, personal gain, or re-broadcast.
-They are for personal use only.
+Starting in 2013 all the games are recorded in HD and every DVD is presented in 16 X 9 wide-screen format.
+Production valules have been greatly intensified for Season 134.
+Please remember these DVD's are for personal use only.

 Michigan Football Archives: